 There are degrees of Solemnity in the office of the feast days of saints.
 In the 13th century, the Roman Rite distinguished three ranks: simple, semidouble, and double, with consequent differences in the recitation of the Divine Office or Breviary.
 The simple feast commenced with the chapter (capitulum) of First Vespers and ended with None.
 It had three lessons and took the psalms of Matins from the ferial office; the rest of the office was like the semidouble.
 The semidouble feast had two Vespers, nine lessons in Matins, and ended with Compline.
 The antiphons before the Psalms were only intoned.

 The semidouble always had at least three "orationes" or collects in the Mass.
 On a double feast, the antiphons were sung in their entirety before and after the psalms.
-In Lauds and Vespers, the saints had no suffrage, and the Mass had only one "ratio" (if no commemoration was prescribed).
+In Lauds and Vespers, the saints had no voting, and the Mass had only one "ratio" (if no commemoration was prescribed).
 If ordinary double feasts (lesser doubles) occurred with a higher rank, they could be simplified, except the octave days of some feasts and the feasts of the Doctors of the Church were transferred.

 Pope Clement VIII added two more ranks to the distinction between major and minor doubles, those of first-class or second-class doubles.
 Some of these two classes were kept with octaves.
 By the rules then in force, feast days of any form of double, if impeded by "occurrence" (falling on the same day) with a feast day of higher class, were transferred to another day.
 This was still when the 1907 article Ecclesiastical Feasts in the Catholic Encyclopedia was written.